Updated June 2024

 You’re reading our blog, so we hope you’ll forgive our confidence in putting ourselves first on the list.

-Along with messaging, RingCentral Video Pro comes with file sharing and task management capabilities.
-Task tracking is included in-app, making it easy to check up on who’s doing what.
-You can share and collaborate on files within the app, sparing you from having to switch between windows or email files back and forth.
+Along with messaging, RingCentral Video Pro includes file-sharing and task management capabilities.
+You can share and collaborate on files within the app, sparing you from having to switch back and forth between windows or email files.

 There’s also screen sharing and a team calendar available so you can assign tasks and create events that are visible to your team:

-But if you are looking for more advanced features like single-sign-on (SSO), APIs, and analytics, you can upgrade from RingCentral Video Pro (free) to RingCentral Video Pro+.
+But if you want more advanced features like single-sign-on (SSO), APIs, and analytics, you can upgrade from RingCentral Video Pro (free) to RingCentral Video Pro+.

 The verdict:

-RingCentral Video Pro has the most complete feature capabilities out of any free app on this list, making it an excellent choice for small businesses.
+RingCentral Video Pro has the most complete feature capabilities out of any free app on this list, making it an excellent choice when it comes to free messaging apps for small businesses.
 Between the unlimited users and chats, integrations, task management, team calendar, and file sharing, it’s hard to find a better all-in-one free app than this one.

 2. Twist by Doist